clariechek/RoboFriends/README.md

-Web application built using React.js that utilizes RoboHash API to style user images.
+Responsive web application built using React.js that utilizes RoboHash API to style user images.